fbpx

 8. Overall Performance Decline: The cumulative effect of these symptoms can lead to a noticeable decline in overall work performance, including missed deadlines, increased errors, frequent absences, or withdrawal from work responsibilities.

-9. Social Withdrawal: Depression often leads to a tendency to withdraw from social interactions, which can have implications in teamwork, collaboration, and networking within a professional setting.
+9. Social Withdrawal: Depression often leads to withdrawal from social interactions, which can have implications for teamwork, collaboration, and networking within a professional setting.

-Similarly, anxiety disorders are debilitating conditions which can interfere with a person’s overall life, function – and more importantly, a person’s ability to work.
-Anxiety is similar but a completely different mental health diagnosis from depression.
-Anxiety disorders are mental health conditions which are normally characterized by excessive and persistent worry, fear, and nervousness that interfere with daily activities.
+Similar to depression, anxiety disorders are debilitating conditions which can interfere with a person’s overall functioning, including their ability to work.
+Although it shares some qualities with depression, it is an entirely different mental health diagnosis.
+Anxiety disorders are typically characterized by excessive and persistent worry, fear, and nervousness that interfere with daily activities.

-disorders, and increased hospitalization, comorbid dependency disorders with alcohol or drugs and increased suicide rates.
+disorders, increased hospitalization, comorbid dependency disorders with alcohol or drugs, and increased suicide rates.
 The following are some of the more common types of anxiety disorders seen by our Long-Term Disability Lawyers:

 The worry normally lasts at least six months; a person almost always anticipates the worst, even though there is little reason to expect it.
 GAD is often accompanied by physical symptoms such as fatigue,